ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/README.md

 # Configuration
 To see all available settings, [look at the configuration options here](doc/CONFIGURATION.md).

+## Recipes for frameworks & libraries
+To see pre-made examples designed for frameworks like Angular and ASP .NET Core (for instance for auto-generating HTTP clients for each controller action), go [see the framework recipes here](doc/recipes/FRAMEWORKS.md).

+## Other recipes
+To see all other examples for common use cases, go [see the other recipes here](doc/recipes/OTHER.md).

 # Usage examples
 These recipes help you quickly get started with common scenarios you may need.
 Feel free to contribute with your own!